OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 1. Remove the LED and resistor from the breadboard.
 Keep the switch and other wires in place.
 1. Connect `GPIO0` on the Expansion Dock to the switch's middle pin.
-1. Connect the switch's bottom pin to the `GND` rail.
+1. Connect the switch's bottom pin to the ground rail.
 1. Place the LED back on the breadboard across two empty rows, then do the following:
     1. Connect the anode to `GPIO1` using a jumper wire from the breadboard to the Expansion Dock.
     1. Connect the cathode to one end of the 200Ω resistor.